 Countryside Council for Wales

-Stillman, R.A., Moore, J.J., Woolmer, A.P., Murphy, M.D, Walker, P., Vanstaen, K.R., Palmer, D. & Sanderson, W.G.
-(2010) Assessing waterbird conservation objectives: an example for the Burry Inlet, UK.
-Biological Conservation, 143, 2617-2630.
+Stillman, R.A., Moore, J.J., Woolmer, A.P., Murphy, M.D., Walkere, P., Vanstaen, K.R., Palmer, D. and Sanderson, W.G., 2010.
+Assessing waterbird conservation objectives: An example for the Burry Inlet, UK.
+Biological Conservation, 143(11): 2617-2630.

 West, A.D., Goss-Custard, J.D., McGrorty, S., Stillman, R.A., le V. dit Durell, S.E.A., Stewart, B., Walker, P., Palmer, D.W. and Coates, P.J., 2003.
 The Burry shellfishery and oystercatchers using a behaviour-based model to advise on shellfishery management policy.
 Marine Ecology Progress Series, 248: 279-292.

 Stillman, R.A., Goss-Custard, J.D., West, A.D., Durell, S.E.A.L.V.D., McGrorty, S., Caldow, R.W.G., Norris, K.J., Johnstone, I.G., Ens, B.J., Van Der Meer, J. and Triplet, P., 2001.
 Predicting shorebird mortality and population size under different regimes of shellfishery management.
 Journal of Applied Ecology, 38(4): 857-868.